-Randomisation will be minimised by three factors; 'study site', 'currently ventilated' and 'penetrating injury' at the point of randomisation.
+Randomisation will be minimised by three factors; 'study site', 'ventilation status' and 'type of injury' at the point of randomisation.

 Current ventilation is a key clinical variable for which to minimise by, since traditionally it has been taught that ventilation confers higher risk in developing a life-threatening pneumothorax and chest drainage is routinely advised in this patient group (11, 12).
 However, our recent observational study found no evidence to support this assertion (10).
 We anticipate that patients requiring ventilation will make up approximately 30% of our recruited population.